Proposed merger of Kroger and Albertsons is halted by federal, state judges

 Under the merger agreement, Kroger and Albertsons would sell 579 stores in places where their locations overlap to C&S Wholesale Grocers, a New Hampshire-based supplier to independent supermarkets that also owns the Grand Union and Piggly Wiggly store brands.

-The FTC argued that C&S is ill-prepared to take on the stores and may want the option to sell or close them.
-But Kroger and Albertsons said C&S has the experience and national scale to handle the divestiture.
+The FTC and the state of Washington argued that C&S is ill-prepared to take on the stores and may want the option to sell or close them.
+Both judges agreed.

+“The current competition between Kroger and Albertsons’ stores is fierce in the state of Washington,” Ferguson said in court before his ruling was released.
+“Wholesaler C&S, with its limited retail experience and infrastructure, will not be able to replicate the ferocity of that competition or compete effectively in Washington against the colossus that is a merged Kroger and Albertsons.”

 Kroger, based in Cincinnati, Ohio, operates 2,800 stores in 35 states, including brands like Ralphs, Smith’s and Harris Teeter.
 Albertsons, based in Boise, Idaho, operates 2,273 stores in 34 states, including brands like Safeway, Jewel Osco and Shaw’s.
 Together, the companies employ around 710,000 people.